 Customer Base Brand Extensions

 Brand extension is the next best step for companies and business owners with a good brand image and high brand awareness.
+It plays a critical role in the process, as it can be leveraged to build consumer trust and facilitate the acceptance of new products readily.
 This enables them to leverage their reputation to reach a different target market, effectively starting new sales channels.

 The right brand extension strategy depends on your target audience and your goals for your brand.
 These five types of brand extensions are best suited for various purposes, so it's good to know which of them works best for you.